- Fellowship of Royal College of Physicians Edinburgh 2009

 He is also a PI on the NIHR Biomedical Research Unit in Birmingham which includes a trial of haematopoietic stem cells in patients with chronic liver disease (REALISTIC study).
 He is the Chief Investigator on this trial, which is twinned with Edinburgh, and has started recruitment.
 He is also the co-Director/Clinical Director for the Birmingham University Stem Cell Centre (BUSCC).

-With respect to my clinical practice he is the clinical lead for the metabolic liver service at the Liver Unit in Birmingham.
+With respect to his clinical practice he is the clinical lead for the metabolic liver service at the Liver Unit in Birmingham.
 This includes cohorts of patients with Non-alcoholic fatty liver disease (NAFLD) tyrosinaemia, glycogen storage disease, porphyria and cystic fibrosis, who are likely candidates for cell therapy in the future.
 Building on this clinical programme he has developed a research interest in NAFLD which encompasses both basic science and clinical components (funded by Wellcome Trust).

 Prospective researchers should contact him regarding job/training opportunities.